 false |

-Renderer cannot use require() or access Node.js APIs |
+Renderer cannot call require() or any Node API |

 contextIsolation |